S. P. Muthuraman

-Subbiah Palaniappan "S.P."
-Muthuraman, also referred to as SPM, is an Indian film director who works in the Tamil film industry.
+Subbiah Palaniappan Muthuraman, also referred to as SPM, is an Indian film director who works in the Tamil film industry.
 He has directed 72 films in Tamil.
 He was one of the most successful commercial directors in Tamil cinema.
 Initially he worked mainly with R. Muthuraman, Jaishankar, Sivaji Ganesan and went on to direct successful films with Rajinikanth and Kamal Haasan.

 S. P. Muthuraman debuted as an assistant director in the film Kalathur Kannamma (1960).
 He has received two South Filmfare Awards and a Best Director award from the Tamil Nadu State Government.

 Since 1977, his association with Rajinikanth proved to be extremely successful, as they went on work together in 25 films.
 Muthuraman was mainly responsible for moulding Rajini's career and turning him into a commercial star.
 He was also the associate producer of the Rajinikanth starrer Sivaji.

 Early life and family

 Muthuraman was born on 7 April 1935 as the second of seven children in a family in Karaikudi.
 As per the norms in their region, Muthuraman's parents gave him another name - Rajaram Mohan - which became obsolete over time.
 His father Karaikudi Rama.
 Subbaiah was one of the forerunners of the Dravidian Movement and a member of the erstwhile Tamil Nadu Legislative Council during 1972-78.
 Muthuraman's youngest brother is the Dravidian ideologue Suba Veerapandian.